Introduction

 The Evolution of Small Business Tax Planning

 With the rise of digital tools and resources, entrepreneurs are now empowered to engage in year-round tax planning.
 By leveraging technology, they can make informed decisions that boost their financial outcomes, ensuring they’re ready for any shifts in tax legislation.
-This evolution really highlights the crucial role of a dedicated small business tax planner, who can help navigate these complexities and offer tailored guidance, ultimately setting small businesses up for long-term success.
+This evolution really highlights the crucial role of a dedicated tax advisor, who can help navigate these complexities and offer tailored guidance, ultimately setting small businesses up for long-term success.

 Key Responsibilities and Skills of Small Business Tax Planners